pcperini-historic/PCDevice/README.md

 > Returns the physical orientation of the device.

-    @property (nonatomic, readonly) ITDeviceOrientation orientation
+    @property (nonatomic, readonly) PCDeviceOrientation orientation

 > *Discussion*

 >> The value of the property is constant that indicates the current orientation of the device.
 This value represents the physical orientation of the device and may be different from the current orientation of your application's user interface.
-See `ITDeviceOrientation` for descriptions of the possible values.
+See `PCDeviceOrientation` for descriptions of the possible values.
->> The value of this property always returns `ITDeviceOrientationUnknown` unless orentation notifications have been enabled by setting `generatesDeviceOrientationNotifications` to `YES`.
+>> The value of this property always returns `PCDeviceOrientationUnknown` unless orentation notifications have been enabled by setting `generatesDeviceOrientationNotifications` to `YES`.
->> The value of this property always returns `ITDeviceOrientationPortrait` on the Mac OS X platform.
+>> The value of this property always returns `PCDeviceOrientationPortrait` on the Mac OS X platform.

 **pushNotificationsSupported**